Residence permits for the self-employed

 If you obtain a residence permit for more than 3 months, you will also receive a residence permit card.
 The card, which is proof that you have the right to be in Sweden, contains your photo and fingerprints.

 If you need a visa for travel to Sweden, you should go to the the embassy or consulate general as soon as possible to have your picture and fingerprints taken.
-Contact the embassy or consulate general before your visit.
+Before your visit you should contact the embassy or consulate-general.
+Contact them primarily through email.

 If you do not need a visa for travel to Sweden, as soon as possible after your arrival in Sweden you should visit the Migration Board to be photographed and fingerprinted.